AhmedAbdelfattah0/fitness-tracker/README.md

 # FitnessTracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1, and Firebase as realtime database and hosting the app is hosted in firebase with this link (https://fir-demo-d62f8.web.app/#/)

 ## Development server